-Braised chicken thighs in a creamy creole mustard sauce with carrots, celery, raisins, onions and oh-so wonderful spices.
-This recipe for Braised Chicken in Creole Orange Mustard Sauce is a beautiful braised chicken recipe.
+Creole chicken thighs in a creamy mustard sauce flavored with orange, carrots, celery, raisins, onions and oh-so wonderful spices.
+And with that hint of orange flavor, this braised chicken thighs recipe is impressive and oh-so flavorful.

-This was an ornery one to photograph, but let me tell you, it may just be the best thing I’ve made this year.
+Braised Creole chicken thighs with creamy mustard sauce may just be the best thing I’ve made this year.
+The flavors that make iup this recipe blend into a beautiful offering of deliciousness.
 This recipe was inspired by a memory from Brigtsen’s Restaurant in New Orleans.

 We loved New Orleans so much that we had planned a return visit the next Fall.
 The plan was to take in some of the less famous spots and substitute with restaurants that the local crowd frequented.
 We’ve never made it back because that next year Katrina hit.